Katrina Legarda: Media career

 She once hosted, pro bono, an hourly legal segment on the radio station Crossover 105.1, called “Legal Log.”
 She has written for the Sunday Times, The Manila Times, SAVVY Magazine, K Magazine, the Business World, and the People’s Tonight.
 She has a legal segment on the ABS-CBN morning show, Umagang Kay Ganda, every Monday morning.
 She writes a column for ABS-CBN Interactive called "Kat's Eye."
 She contributes to various other newspapers and magazines for articles on family law.
 She co-authored A Time to Love, A Time to Leave (a book on marriage and divorce “Philippine-style”) with Jullie Yap-Daza, and is an essayist for Women with Fire (edited by Lorna Kalaw-Tirol) and Pinay: Autobiographical Narratives by Women Writers, 1926-1998 (edited by Cristina Pantoja-Hidalgo).
 She was the host of a legal talk show on the ABS-CBN News Channel entitled By Demand, and a co-host on ABS-CBN Channel 2 of a news and current affairs talk show entitled Off The Record.

-Award
+Awards

 She has received Soroptimist International awards: “Woman Helping Women” and “Woman Advancing the Status of Women.”
 She is a Parangal Ng Bayan Awardee for 1999 and is featured as one of the Leaders of the Millennium in the 2000 Philippine Year Book.

 She was the Chairperson of the 7th ISPCAN Asian Regional Conference that was held in Manila, Philippines, in September 2007.